-An Arkansas rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
+An Arkansas rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
 Arkansas landlord-tenant law governs and regulates these agreements.

 Arkansas Rental Agreement Types